algosup/2022-2023-project-4-game-design-Team-2/Document/Functional/Functional_Specifications.md

 ## Target
-This game is PEGI 7+.
+This game is PEGI 7+, he's basically for everyone, he doesn't contain any  explicite content.
+It's an mediaeval action adventure where the protagonist defeated some enemies with family friendly animation.

 ## Quality